-In May 2005, we amended the memorandum of agreement to cover remediation of USEC's out-of-specification uranium as well as DOE's out-of-specification uranium.
-Under the amendment, we and DOE agreed that the sales proceeds from uranium provided by DOE would be used to reimburse us for the costs of processing both DOE's out-of-specification uranium and our out-of-specification uranium, and that, in remediating the uranium, we would process approximately equal amounts of DOE's out-of-specification uranium on a pro-rata basis.
+In May 2005, we amended the memorandum of agreement to cover remediation of USEC's outof-specification uranium as well as DOE's out-of-specification uranium.
+Under the amendment, we and DOE agreed that the sales proceeds from uranium provided by DOE would be used to reimburse us for the costs of processing both DOE's out-of-specification uranium and our out-of-specification uranium, and that, in remediating the uranium, we would process approximately equal amounts of DOE's out-of-specification uranium and USEC's out-of-specification uranium on a pro-rata basis.